The name is given quite appropriately here. If you see an armyworm, then there may be hundreds more to follow.

 8. Northern (Mythimna separata)

-Northern Armyworm (Mythimna separata)Similar to the common armyworm, which has nearly identical markings, these differ, with their stripes becoming more pronounced as they age.
+These armyworms are similar to common armyworms, which have nearly identical markings.
+However, they differ, with their stripes becoming more pronounced as they age.

 They mainly eat corn, sorghum, barley, rice, and wheat.